fhodo46/Web-Technologies-Programming-Project/README.md

 The website has three levels of login: the student, the teacher, and the advisor.

-The student has access to his grades, personal information, files where he can add documents, pages where he can upload files, book bus transportations, select courses etc.
+The student has access to his grades, personal information, files where he can add documents, and pages where he can upload files, book bus transportations, select courses etc.
 The teacher has access to some of the sites the student has, but he can also keep track of students' information and save the hours in which the student has been present.
 The advisor has the superior role because he controls both the student and the teacher.
 He has access to watching Epoka videos, saving information about the bookings that are made by students or teachers, view uploaded file from students/teachers, etc.